arminbiere/cadical/README.md

 The solver has the following usage `cadical [ dimacs [ proof ] ]`.
 See `cadical -h` for more options.

-If you want to cite CaDiCaL please use a citation of our CaDiCaL 2.0 tool paper which appeared at CAV'24:
+If you want to cite CaDiCaL please use as reference our CaDiCaL 2.0 tool paper which appeared at CAV'24:

 <p>